-A green (30 amp), gold (20 Amp) or red (10 Amp) automatic reset breaker is installed in the load center to operate your slide-out(s).
+A 30 amp automatic reset breaker is installed in the load center to operate your slide-out(s).

 All wiring used in your coach meets correct amp rating correlated with fuses and breakers in respective panels as required by code.